Slow-Goldstone mode generated by order from quantum disorder and its experimental detection: The model and two-steps order from quantum disorder analysis

-are two ortho-normal spinors.
-The exact $ U(1)_c $ symmetry tunes the global phase $ \theta $.
-The exact $ SU(2)_s $ symmetry tunes the three spin angles $(\alpha,\beta,\gamma)$, while the spurious $ U(1) $ symmetry tunes the angle $\phi$ which need to be determined by the ``order from quantum disorder'' mechanism.
+The exact $ U(1)_c $ symmetry tunes the global phase $ \chi $.
+The exact $ SU(2)_s $ symmetry tunes the three spin angles $(\alpha,\beta,\gamma)$, while the spurious $ U(1) $ symmetry tunes the angle $\phi$, which need to be determined by the ``order from quantum disorder'' mechanism.
+Three representative classically degenerate states are given in Fig.\ref{classical}.

-By using the exact $ U_c(1) $ symmetry, we set $ \theta =0 $ and the exact $ SU_s(2) $ symmetry to align the spinor along the $ \hat{z} $ direction.
-Eq.\ref{state2} can be simplified to
+Using the exact $ U(1)_c $ symmetry and the exact $ SU(2)_s $ symmetry, we set $ \chi =0 $ and align the spinor along the spin-$Z$ direction.
+Equation \eqref{state2} can be simplified to